S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    logging.basicConfig(stream=sys.stderr)
    sys.path.insert(0, "/var/www/FlaskApp/FlaskApp/")

-   from FlaskApp import app as application
+   from application import app as application
    ```

+   In the above code, replace `application` with the name of the main module.

 6. Restart Apache server:

    ```